 Fraud.
-Fraud is an intentional deception or misrepresentation, by act or omission, that results or could result in a benefit for a person or entity to which they are not entitled.
-Fraud can be perpetrated against the City by a person or entity outside the City government as well as by City officials and employees.
+Fraud involves an intentional deception or misrepresentation, by act or omission, which results or could result in a benefit for a person or entity to which the person or entity is not entitled.

 Examples of fraud include but are not limited to:

 - Theft of City money, equipment, supplies, data, or other property.

 - Submitting invoices to the City to pay for fictitious or personal goods and services.

 - Intentionally misrepresenting the cost of goods or services provided to the City.